gammapy/PyGamma15/tutorials/README.md

 ## Anaconda

 We recommend you go to https://www.continuum.io/downloads and get Anaconda.
+It's a free, fast and very popular way to get up-to-date Python and packages.

 Miniconda is fine as well if you're on a slow network or low on disk space ... see [here](http://conda.pydata.org/docs/faq.html#general-questions) for an explanation what `conda`, `Anaconda` and `miniconda` are.